 Research shows that happiness affirmations can help you to stop feeling lonely and lead a happier life.
 Your positive, light-filled thoughts will affirm and deepen your happiness.
 For example, in times of distress, simply say to yourself, "My faith will get me through this dark hour."

-7. Spend time in prayer, relaxation and meditation.
+7. Spend time in meditation, deep relaxation and prayer.
 Find a piece of the solitude rock and just sit in the silence, listening to the music that flows within, and get in touch with the cosmic universe.
 Build your relationship with your Higher Power.

 Nothing has ever made me feel better!
 Thus, I am devoted to the lifelong practice of meditation.
 It squashes my stress, rockets me past my worries and problems, and centers me oh, so deeply in the sublime traverses within.